The Rise of Christianity

 Christians Tended to Survive Major Epidemics While the Pagans Succumbed

-Stark makes the case that 2nd- and 3rd-century Christians, virtually all of whom took seriously Christ’s command to love one another and their neighbors, not only provided basic nursing care to their own members, but also to those pagans who lived nearby, while the pagans abandoned their sick loved ones en masse to die alone and uncared for out of fear of contracting the disease themselves.
-So while the pagans were dying like flies, the Christians — who were also suffering through the same epidemic — provided basic hospice care (food, water, sanitation) to those afflicted, thus greatly increasing both their own chances of survival as a group, as well as those pagans who had benefited from their care.
+Stark makes the case that 2nd- and 3rd-century Christians, virtually all of whom took seriously Christ’s command to love both one another and their neighbors, not only cared for their own members, but also those pagans who lived nearby, while the pagans abandoned their sick loved ones en masse to die alone and uncared for out of fear of contracting the disease themselves.
+So while the pagans were dying like flies, the Christians — who were also suffering through the same epidemic — provided basic hospice care (food, water, sanitation, human interaction) to those afflicted, thus greatly increasing both their own chances of survival as a group, as well as those pagans who had benefited from their care.

 Stark’s Conclusion: